MarekSuchanek/FPCourse/tutorials/01_fp_project.md

 Hello, world!
 ```

-In prompt you see (by default) imported modules, in this case just `Prelude` - the most basic one.
+In prompt you see (by default) imported modules, in this case just `Prelude` - the most basic one (try to lookup Prelude module in [Hoogle] and check the content of it).
 Then you can write and evaluate Haskell expression.
-In the example above we wrote a string and result was the string (no surprise), we then used a function `putStrLn` to print a string to output (notice that there are no quotes around).
+In the example above we wrote a string using double quotes and result was the string (no surprise, nothing to do more with that).
+We then used a function `putStrLn` to print a string to output (notice that there are no quotes around).

 ### Basic math & logics